mrahhal/MR.Patterns.Repository/README.md

 Provides a base when implementing the repository pattern with EF6.

+(Version 3.0 and above supports netcoreapp 3 and EF 6.4)

 ## Objectives

 - Quickly implement the pattern with little to no plumbing or boilerplate on your end.